brownbeardeveloper/pef-reader-SE-version/README.md

   - Project created using pure JavaScript, HTML, and CSS.

 ## To-Do
-  - Remove hyphenation as the last character in flow read-mode.
   - Add cursive formatting (<em>) to the text.
-  - Adjust the GUI for a browser window zoomed to 200%.
+  - Play voice when pressing the 'next page' button in the page-by-page read mode (?)
   - Send this application to the external testers.
-  - Add voice when pressing the 'next page' button in the read-mode.

 ## How to Navigate the Code